RUN-Collaborations/font-detect-rhl/README.md

 [<b id="f4">4</b>] ... iOS: New York, SF Pro Text, SF Pro Display, SF Pro, SF Compact, SF Mono, SF Arabic, SF Armenian, SF Georgian, and SF Hebrew. [[source 1](https://developer.apple.com/fonts/) | [source 2](https://9to5mac.com/2021/10/25/apple-refreshes-design-resources-for-ios-15-with-new-templates-fonts-and-website/)], and many pre-installed fonts that overlap with MacOS system and downloadable font families [[source](https://developer.apple.com/fonts/system-fonts/)]  ... [↩](#a4)

 [<b id="f5">5</b>] ...
 If [gfx.font_rendering.graphite.enabled](https://silnrsi.github.io/FDBP/en-US/Browsers%20as%20a%20font%20test%20platform.html) is ever set to false in about:config in [Firefox](https://www.mozilla.org/firefox/all/), then Graphite will not be enabled and graphite-enabled fonts will not render properly.
-To access this setting in [Firefox Configuration Editor](https://support.mozilla.org/en-US/kb/about-config-editor-firefox):
+To access this setting in [Firefox/Zen Browser/LibreWolf Configuration Editor](https://support.mozilla.org/en-US/kb/about-config-editor-firefox):
 * Type about:config in your address bar and press Enter.
 * Click on the "I'll be careful, I promise" button.
 * Type "graphite" in your search bar to look for gfx.font_rendering.graphite.enabled.